-- Responsible entities should consider the likely relevant impact a business may have on the entity's operational function and risk to supply chain when deciding how far down a supply chain to consider. - The Department encourages responsible entities to have collaborative discussions with their relevant goods and services providers regarding plans to managerisk and potential impact on the supplier. - Under the RMP Rules, responsible entities' critical infrastructure risk management programs must have processes or system to minimise, eliminate, or mitigate the following risks: - o unauthorised access or exploitation - o misuse of access to the supply chain by an authorised provider - o sanctions of the asset due to supply chain issues - o threats to supply chain personnel, products services and supply chain intellectual property - o high risk vendors and any failure of any entity's suppliers and providers - These categories have been provided to ensure entities are able to determine what they need to consider to sufficiently reduce risks to their supply chains and their operational continuity. - The Department of Industry, Science, Energy and Resources (DISER) leads the Supply Chain Resilience Initiative (SCRI).
-Through this initiative, DISER works with industry to build an understanding of supply chains for critical products and identify options to address vulnerabilities.
-Further information on the SCRI is a vailable <a href="https://energy.nergy
+- It is the responsibility of each entity to determine how 'far down' the supply chain it chooses to consider relevant when determining supply chain hazards. - Responsible entities should consider the likely relevant impact a business may have on the entity's operational function and risk to supply chain when deciding how far down a supply chain to consider. - The Department encourages responsible entities to have collaborative discussions with their relevant goods and services providers regarding plans to manage risk and potential impact on the supplier. - Under the RMP Rules, responsible entities' critical infrastructure risk management programs must have processes or system to minimise, eliminate, or mitigate the following risks: - o unauthorised access or exploitation - o misuse of access to the supply chain by an authorised provider - o sanctions of the asset due to supply chain issues - o threats to supply chain personnel, products services and supply chain intellectual property - o high risk vendors and any failure of any entity's suppliers and providers - These categories have been provided to ensure entities are able to determine what they need to consider to sufficiently reduce risks to their supply chains and their operational continuity. - The Department of Industry, Science and Resources (DISR) leads the Supply Chain Resilience Initiative (SCRI).
+Through this initiative, DISR works with industry to build an understanding of supply chains for critical products and identify options to address vulnerabilities.
+Further information on the SCRI is available here.